tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

 I attended the Birds of a Feather Lunch and sat at Aaron Nelson's PowerShell table.

-I watched Jessica Moss present “Preventing the “Oh Poop!”
-Reporting Services Situation”.
+I watched Jessica Moss present "Preventing the "Oh Poop!"
+Reporting Services Situation".

 I watched Lightning Talks.
 If you've never had David Stein explain database lessons learned from The Godfather, well, you ought to.
 Also, if you've never heard Doug Lane explain why, with both donkeys and dashboards, framing matters, you ought to.